Systems and Tools Supporting Federal Awards

 Research.gov serves the research community by providing access to important information, thus streamlining business processes among partner agencies.

 The System for Awards Management is a free platform through which entities applying to receive awards from the U.S. Federal Government must register.
+Allows applicants to look-up or request a unique UEI (SAM) number, which is required when registering on Grants.gov.

 The Tracking Accountability in Government Grants System warehouses over 20 years of HHS grant-award program data, and it is designed to facilitate the public and private sector constituent's understanding of the work, availability, benefits, and trends in HHS-facilitated public investment.